dvsa/mot-automated-testsuite/docs/writing-java-fixtures.md

 ## General Advice

 Identify web page elements as generically as possible, so that tests are not brittle and won't break if minor changes are made to the page.
 For example, identify links and buttons using the link/button text, and identify fields using the label text.
-Only use ids, names, or XPath expressions ias a last resort.
+Only use ids, names, or XPath expressions as a last resort.

 Keep step definition lambdas short and simple, if more than a couple of lines of code then extract to a private method.